-Well, not really secret but I’ve been told over the years that my turkey gravy is particularly excellent.
-So I’d like to share how I make it and being French, the secret is… the red wine of course!
+They often commented that my turkey gravy was excellent… So I’d like to share how I make it and being French, the secret is… the red wine of course!

 Note, this gravy is not the typical white looking gravy but is a much darker color.
 It also has a lot more intense flavor but I personally think that turkey is pretty bland (no matter how well you cook it) so a strong gravy is a plus for me.

 A couple of things are needed to make this gravy:

 - I usually roast my turkey on a bed of roughly cut up vegetables (carrots, onions, a bit of celery, some sprigs of rosemary…) and once the turkey has cooked, you are of course left with all the fat and the caramelized vegetables and juices which will add more flavor to the gravy than just the meat juices.

 - Your roasting pan should be metal so that you can put it on the burners while you work on the gravy (you can sort of do it with a ceramic pan but it’ll be a lot of work getting all the nice brown sticky parts that have all the flavor transferred to another pan – and more clean up!)